Shouree/storm-http-framework/doc/01-Getting_Started/02-Running_Storm/03-The_Top_Loop.md

 The Top Loop
 ============

-When `Storm` is launched without any parameters, it launches the top loop.
+When `storm` is launched without any parameters, it launches the top loop.
 In this mode, the system provides an interactive prompt, similar to a shell.
 This prompt allows evaluating expressions in Basic Storm, both to test the language, and to interact with the system as a whole.

-Note that the command `Storm` might need to be modified on your system.
+Note that the command `storm` might need to be modified on your system.
 See [this page](md:In_the_Terminal) for more details.